Nursing Home Abuse Lawyer

 If you detect any of these signs, do not hesitate to speak with the nursing home staff members about it.
 If they take no action to protect your loved one from further injury, you should seek the help of a nursing home abuse lawyer.

 Abusing another person is against the law, and the abuser is financially responsible for the victim’s damages.
-At Rizio Law Firm of Southern California, we advocate for victims of nursing home abuse and fight for the financial compensation they are entitled to by law.
+At Rizio Lipinsky of California, we advocate for victims of nursing home abuse and fight for the financial compensation they are entitled to by law.
 Call us at 888-292-8888 or complete our contact form to schedule a no-cost initial consultation.